• Products

 • Systematic investment:

 You can opt for a systematic investment plan (SIP).
 This way, you put in a moderate amount of money at fixed intervals.
-This helps one build a habit of investing regularly.
+This helps you build a habit of investing regularly.

 • Tax benefits:

 With ELSS, you get benefits under Section 80C.
 With other kinds of equity funds, the rate of tax depends on your investment period.
-If you stay invested for up to one year, you need to pay short-term capital gains tax at 15%.
+If you stay invested for less than one year, you need to pay short-term capital gains.
 If you stay invested for a longer period, you are liable to pay long-term capital gains tax.
-If your gains are over Rs 1 lakh, your tax will be 10%.

 Did you enjoy this article?